 Choosing a larger gauge size has its merits, for it significantly lowers the energy costs.
 However, this means that your product will be more expensive.
 It is due to the more considerable amount of conductor material you need for its build.
 Besides, this might only be useful up to a certain point.

-In the same note, opting for very small conductors might also make the assembly costlier.
+On the same note, opting for tiny conductors might also make the assembly costlier.
 It is due to its intricate extrusion process.
 The right choice is to find the perfect gauge suitable for your wiring harness system.

 Also, make sure to carry out the following:

 - Pull test – tug lightly at the wire ends at the point where they meet the connectors.
 That is to ensure that the wires are correctly attached.

 - Broken wires test

 Insulation should not have punctures or tabs penetrating the cables.
 Also, check if the insulation reveals wires – a sure sign of damage.
 Broken insulation is a grave matter as it can cause severe safety hazards.

 Moreover, as it is tough to detect damaged wires beneath insulation, you need to be extra careful.
 Check carefully for any scrapes, nicks, or other such damages in the cable.

 2. Wire Harness Manufacturers—Different Types Of Wire Terminals